klehmann/domino-jna/README.md

 ## Supported platforms
 The code should run in 32 and 64 bit Notes Client and Domino server environments on Windows, Linux and Mac.

-It is not expected to run without changes on other platforms, mainly because of little endian / big endian differences or memory alignments.
+It is not expected to run without changes on other platforms, mainly because of little endian / big endian differences or memory alignments, but we don't currently have access to those platforms anyway.

 ## Usage
 Here is a code snippet to demonstrate how to use the API: